cloudflare/cloudflare-docs/content/registrar/account-options/enable-dnssec.md

 3. Click **Configuration**.
 4. **Enable** DNSSEC.

-If your domain is not on Cloudflare Registrar, you can enable DNSSEC on the [DNS section](/dns/additional-options/dnssec/) of the Cloudflare dashboard.
+If your domain is not on Cloudflare Registrar, you can enable DNSSEC in [**DNS**](/dns/additional-options/dnssec/) on the Cloudflare dashboard.

 Cloudflare publishes DS details in the form of [CDS and CDNSKEY records](https://www.cloudflare.com/dns/dnssec/how-dnssec-works/) for a domain delegated to Cloudflare.
 Cloudflare Registrar scans those records at regular intervals, and gathers those details and sends them to your domain’s registry.